tdjastrzebski/cppbuild/README.md

 1. `${fileName}`, `${filePath}` and `${fileDirectory}` are substituted by the name, path and relative directory of the file being processed.
 1. `${outputFile}` value is built as defined by **outputFile** template.
 Note that **outputFile** can be build using relative path of the file being processed.
 As a result, inside the output **build** folder directory structure will resemble the input directory structure.
 Required directory will be created if it does not exists.
 1. `${buildTypeParams}` is defined in **build type** section.
 For DEBUG build type `-O0 -g` switches will be added.
-1. Strings in `[]` are treated as paths and will be quoted if path contains whitespace.
-Path separators may be modified.
+1. Strings in `[]` are treated as file paths and will be quoted if path contains whitespace.
+Path separators may be modified depending on the OS.
 1. Be default, if **outputFile** already exists and is more recent than the processed input file, build for this file will not be performed.
 As a result, only modified files will be built (incremental build).

 # Notes